Wills Power of Attorney Legal Advice How it Works Pricing

 No. An executor is prohibited from changing the Will in any form.
 This includes signing the Will, removing beneficiaries, or assigning themselves as a beneficiary.
 If they abuse their duties or neglect to carry out their responsibilities a beneficiary can contact the Supreme Court to have the executor revoked or replaced.

-No. An executor must carry out all instructions set out in the Will.
-The only reason an executor can legally withhold someone’s inheritance is if the estate is insolvent.
-This means the debts and other liabilities outweigh the total assets so the funds will not be distributed to the beneficiaries.
+If in this case, where the debts and other liabilities outweigh the total assets at the time the deceased passed away, the funds will not be distributed to the beneficiaries.
 In any other situation, the executor must pay out what is owed to the recipients.

 Disclaimer: The information contained in this guide is not intended to be a substitute for legal advice but as a basic guide to the application process.
 If you have concerns or queries you should consult a legal professional about your specific circumstances.